I AM SO SORRY

 Wow!
 She had no qualms whatsoever about insulting me to my face.
 However, I needed a favour, so I held my tongue.

-She glanced down at the screen of her tab before her and said;
+She glanced down at the screen of her laptop, then said;

 “I’m leaving for the UK on Friday.
 And I’ll be gone for a month.
 Since you’ve always worked directly with me, and I’m not willing to pay the expenses involved in taking you along with me, I give you one month to sort yourself out.”